dendengarden/dendengarden.github.io/_posts/signal-log/2023-05-01-digital-gardens.markdown

 date:   2023-07-15 00:00:00 -0400
 category: signal-log
 src: [Cohost, https://cohost.org/bitto/post/2043499-sometimes-the-most]
+excerpt_separator: ""
 ---

-{% include image.html url="/assets/img/posts/garden.png" alt="" caption="Screenshot of postbox.garden (Cambridge Cyber Gardening Club)" %}
+{% include image.html url="/assets/img/posts/garden.png" alt="An imageboard split into three columns of [conversation], [pictures], and [meta discussion] with scanned postcards.
+Two links at the top are labeled [post] and [caption]." caption="Screenshot of postbox.garden (Cambridge Cyber Gardening Club)" %}

 {% include blockquote.html src="https://postbox.garden/post.htm" attr="postbox.garden" quote="Perhaps this imageboard is a little different from some of the others you've visited - there is no reply button, after all.
 Instead, please mail your posts to our address, and we will scan and upload them when we receive them." %}